Dr. Meredith Belbin

 Meredith Belbin is a management theorist best known for his work on with management teams.
 He studied Classics and Psychology in the UK at Clare College, Cambridge.
 He served as a research fellow at Cranfield University before joining Henley Management College.
 He carried out extensive research on group behavior, which formed the basis of his 1981 book Management Teams: Why they succeed or fail.

 Belbin Team Roles

 Belbin derived the concept of eight (and later nine) team distinct and interdependent team roles from his study of teams competing in business games.

-Belbin describes a team role as ‘a tendency to behave, contribute and interrelate with others in a particular way’.
-He asserts that in order for teams to be successful, a team and its members need to fulfill nine roles:
+He describes a team role as ‘a tendency to behave, contribute and interrelate with others in a particular way’.
+He asserts that for teams to be successful, a team and its members need to fulfill nine roles:

-- Specialist (a late addition to Belbin's model, which originally only contained eight roles).
+Specialist (a late addition to the model, which originally only contained eight roles).